ALEX-nlp/UFEval/README.md

-# FRABench and GenEval: Scaling Fine-Grained Aspect Evaluation across Tasks, Modalities
+# UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization

-This is the official repository for our paper: [FRABench and GenEval: Scaling Fine-Grained Aspect Evaluation across Tasks, Modalities](https://arxiv.org/abs/2505.12795).
+This is the official repository for our paper: [UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization](https://arxiv.org/abs/2505.12795).

 ## Introduction